jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## Welcome

 Hello Stargazer!
 I'm glad you came aboard.
 If it wasn't for you, the future would exist only in science fiction.
 Now because of you, we can start Techvolution.
-While I dearly hope Left/Right politics gets better, I don't think we should wait and see.
-It's much safer to make the future happen now.
+While I dearly hope Left/Right politics gets better, I don't think we should wait and see—it's much safer to make the future happen now.

 There's lots of work ahead.
 I, unfortunately, can't tell you what your journey will be like.
-It's your job to upgrade your slice of the world to the Internet Age.
+It's your job to upgrade your slice of the world to the Internet Age, and hastag, Tweet, and post your successes.
 You can however follow my trek to make our society better.
 I'll be your guide.

 ## My Frontline Problem